regclient/regclient/README.md

 - Ability to mirror multiple images concurrently.

 ## regbot features

+`regbot` is a scripting tool on top of the `regclient` API with the following features:

 - Runs user provided scripts based on a yaml configuration.
 - Scripts are written in Lua and executed directly in Go.